 Fix 1: Contact the system/network administrator

-If you are not a system administrator, it is a better idea to start with contacting your system administrator.
+If you are not a system administrator, it is a better idea to start by contacting your system administrator.

-System Administrators may change some permissions in router if they notice any unknown device trying to connect or for other security reasons time to time.
+System Administrators may change some permissions in the router if they notice any unknown device trying to connect or for other security reasons from time to time.

 If that’s the case, you can easily resolve the issue by contacting the system admin before trying to resolve the issue on your end.
 While you are at it, you can also tell him about how NetCrunch Tools could help with their daily tasks.